 Born in Belturbet, Co.
 Cavan, Ireland, in 1887, it’s easy to see why Mary Teresa Lecky, later nicknamed Cissie, wanted to become a nurse: she was just 10 when she found her father dead in a field, while tuberculosis killed three of her eight siblings.
 Not only did these tragedies inspire her interest in the medical profession, but – as Ita points out – nursing was one of the few options available at the time that enabled women to bring in a good income for a struggling family.

 “Her eldest sister became a nurse as well.
 They all had to work as there wasn’t a lot of income once her father died, the eldest breadwinner died of TB, and the next eldest brother was disgraced and ran off to join the British Army.”

 However, it was expensive to send both Cissie and her sister to nursing college in Dublin, leading the pair and their mother to make lace at home to raise funds.
 Their sorry state of affairs led to an act of compassion that went down in family legend, which Ita was thrilled to confirm as fact.

 “They were trying to make enough lace for Cissie and her sister to go to nursing college.
 They were using the light of a candle reflected in a bowl of water to make the light go further,” explains Ita.
 “A parish priest came along and said it was ridiculous, so he actually paid for Cissie to do her nursing training.”

-Cissie’s training coincided with the outbreak of the First World War and, as a member of Queen Alexandra’s Imperial Military Nursing Services, her service
+Cissie’s training coincided with the outbreak of the First World War and, as a member of Queen Alexandra’s Imperial Military Nursing Services, her service was meticulously documented.

 “The National Archives has the documentation for the Queen Alexandra nurses.
 They keep all their service records, letters, reviews and references, and Cissie’s are incredible with all these comments about her work that you can see first-hand,” explains Ita.